 We are not into parties or loud music and rarely drink alcohol. smoking is aloud outside only.
 There are three of us in the house and we respect eachother's space.
 Sometimes we have a meal together,go out or ride but we all lead separate lives.

 You will enjoy your time here if you are a relatively quiet non-party type.
-Evenings are spent mostly around the acreage enjoying its quiet.
+Evenings are spent mostly around the acreage enjoying its quiet but often We stay out late getting yard work done so that we can leave home for a few days in the mountains.
 A motivated hard working person will fit in, a lazy individual will not.
 If you put alot of effort into the experience and are enjoyable to be around, We will make an effort to show you around to some of the culture and sights of rural Alberta.

 Limited internet access